Broad Iron Chain by Toni Lozano

 Donors expect that churches will be faithful and responsible with their gifts.

-One aspect of the trust relationship is that churches need to make sure they use the money donors give them for the purposes for which the donors gave.
+One aspect of the trust relationship is that churches need to make sure they use the money donors give them for the stated purpose.

-For instance, if someone donates $100 for the youth group, they want to be sure that the money they gave will be used only for the purposes of the youth group.
+For example, if someone donates $100 for the youth group.
+They want to be sure that the money they gave is used only for the youth group.

 That’s why it’s important for a church to have a good fund accounting system that

 - tracks how much and for what purposes people donate, and

 - tracks how the donated money is then used by the church.

 For this post, we’ll take a practical look at how IconCMO links contributions to the accounting books.
 This link ensures that donations are recorded and designated right.

 Let’s use an example and we’ll do a pretty standard, straight-forward example.
 We can get into special situations later.